thielicious/aLocal.js/README.md

 &copy; 2015 by x7ee1

-Abart from IDEs, every time you have to change manually your domain to localhost in the adress bar.
+Apart from IDEs, every time you have to change manually your domain to localhost in the adress bar.
 Is there any better and faster way? <br>
 Solution: **alocal** ('a' for auto) is a tiny Javascript snippet which automatically changes your file to localhost - ready for server-side scripts.
 An alternativity for newbies who plan to start programming in PHP or ASP without using a RE in an IDE.

 ### Install